-All incoming VUSC students who are interested in Music Scholarships are required to perform an entrance audition in their primary performing medium.
-Students living within 200 miles of the University are encouraged to audition in person.
+All incoming VUSC students who are interested in the music program and/or participating in a music ensemble are required to perform an entrance audition in their primary performing medium.
+Students living within 100 miles of the University are encouraged to audition in person.
 Audition appointments are scheduled on a first come first serve basis and are approximately 20 minutes in length.
-Students who are unable to audition in person may send in a DVD/You Tube video audition.
+Students who are unable to audition in person may send a video recording via YouTube.
 It is the responsibility of the student to be in contact with the music department regarding audition dates and deadlines.
-Please fill out an Audition Request online to request an audition date.
-Audition dates for 2013-2014 are November 8, November 11, and December 13, 2013.

 An accumulation of five or more years of serious piano study is expected as a prerequisite.